cezarywojcik/CWStatusBarNotification/README.md

 [![Build Status](https://travis-ci.org/cezarywojcik/CWStatusBarNotification.png?branch=master)](https://travis-ci.org/cezarywojcik/CWStatusBarNotification)

 **NOTE:** You can find a `Swift` implementation of this library [in the swift branch of this repo](https://github.com/cezarywojcik/CWStatusBarNotification/tree/swift).
+This version is currently somewhat outdated, but a new one with Swift 2.0 will be coming soon!

 `CWStatusBarNotification` is a library that allows you to easily create text-based notifications that appear on the status bar.

+You can find the documentation [here](http://cocoadocs.org/docsets/CWStatusBarNotification/).

 ![demo](screenshots/demo.gif)